A Complete Guide to Everest Base Camp Trek

 Sagarmatha National Park Entry Permit

-This card is available in the Kathmandu at Nepal Tourism Board Office or in the Manjo at Park Entrance Gate.
+This card is available in the Kathmandu at Nepal Tourism Board Office or the Manjo at Park Entrance Gate.
 This permit costs only NPR 3000 per Foreigner.

 The new system is implemented in the Everest Region.
 There is no more extended requirement of the Trekkers Information Management system (TIMS card).